-Shareholders are being asked to approve the newly adopted share-based compensation plan (the "Omnibus Incentive Plan") in accordance with Policy 4.4 of the TSX Venture Exchange ("TSXV").
+Shareholders are being asked to approve the Corporation's omnibus incentive plan (the "Omnibus Incentive Plan") in accordance with Policy 4.4 of the TSX Venture Exchange ("TSXV").
 Share-based compensation is a critical component of the Corporation's compensation program for its executives, directors and employees, as described in more detail under the heading "Executive Compensation Discussion and Analysis".
-At the present time, the Corporation has a "rolling" stock option plan (the "Option Plan") pursuant to which directors, officers, employees and consultants of the Corporation may be awarded options to purchase Shares (the "Options").
-The Corporation also has an incentive share plan (the "Incentive Share Plan") which allows for the issuance of restricted share units ("RSUs"), deferred share units ("DSUs") and performance share units ("PSUs").
-Up to an aggregate of 10% of the Shares outstanding may be reserved for issuance under the Option Plan and the Incentive Share Plan (collectively the "Predecessor Plans").
-The Incentive Share Plan is also subject to a "fixed" limit in respect of Shares which may be reserved for issuance pursuant to its terms.
+In 2022, Shareholders approved the Omnibus Incentive Plan.
+Prior thereto the Corporation had a stock option plan (the "Option Plan") pursuant to which directors, officers, employees and consultants of the Corporation were awarded options to purchase Shares (the "Options").
+The Corporation also had an incentive share plan (the "Incentive Share Plan") which allowed for the issuance of restricted share units ("RSUs"), deferred share units ("DSUs") and performance share units ("PSUs").
+The Option Plan and the Incentive Share Plan are collectively referred to herein as the "Predecessor Plans").
+The Omnibus Incentive Plan which was first approved in 2022 is a "rolling" share-based compensation plan pursuant to which up to an aggregate of 10% of the Shares outstanding may be reserved for issuance under it and any other security-based compensation plans of the Corporation (including the Predecessor Plans), with a sublimit of 5% of the Shares outstanding being reserved for RSUs, DSUs and PSUs.